SERVICE-LEARNING

 Service-Learning Certificate

-- Complete 12 credit hours and 4 SL-designated courses.
-Students may choose any of the UCF-approved SL courses in any discipline.
+- Complete 12 credit-hours and 4 SL designated courses.
+Students may choose any of the UCF approved SL courses in any discipline.
+Service-Learning courses are designated with an “SL” and can be accessed under “special groups” in the class schedule.

-- Maintain a 2.5 minimum GPA in all SL-designated courses.
+- Maintain a 2.5 minimum GPA in all SL designated courses

-- Complete a minimum of 60 community service hours in all SL-designated courses.
+- Complete a minimum of 60 community service hours in all SL designated courses

-Amy Zeh High Impact Practice Student Showcase
+Amy Zeh HIP Student Showcase

-This showcase is for projects connected with HIP-designated courses only.
+This showcase is for projects connected with HIP designated courses only.

-Held during the fall and spring semesters, the Amy Zeh HIP Student Showcase celebrates students who have completed projects as a part of their HIP-designated courses.
-Students can participate in person or online.
-More information about applying and submitting can be found on the Amy Zeh HIP Student Showcase
+Held during the fall and spring semesters, the Amy Zeh HIP Student Showcase celebrates students who have completed projects in their HIP courses.
+Students submit a presentation that highlights what they learned and their service, research experience, career readiness, and/or global competencies.

-Please contact Experiential Learning at oel@ucf.edu
+Please contact Marika Koch, SL Lead at Marika.Koch@ucf.edu or Experiential Learning at oel@ucf.edu